 TO COMPLETE THE ONLINE APPLICATION, YOU WILL NEED:

-Statement of Purpose: Essays should describe how the proposed language study fits in with your field of study; how you intend to use the language; and how the language and area study will contribute to your ultimate career goals.
+- Statement of Purpose: Essays should describe how the proposed language study fits in with your field of study; how you intend to use the language; and how the language and area study will contribute to your ultimate career goals.
 Please also describe your previous language learning experiences (formal and informal).
+In your statement of purpose, you should clearly describe why you plan to study a language during the academic year.

 Please note that applicants applying for both academic year and summer programs can do so by completing one online application.
 In your statement of purpose, you should clearly describe why you plan to study a language during both the academic year and/or summer.